KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 Immediate action items:

-1. Implement the repository-hosted golden artifact strategy: produce deterministic outputs, neutralize volatile fields, and add a CI comparison step (supports P4.3).
-2. Extend the rule registry to cover every pipeline check stage before layering new features (P4.11).
+1. Extend the rule registry to cover every pipeline check stage before layering new features (P4.11).
-3. Implement the check-group configuration file so runs can toggle `fast`, `deep`, and optional integrations (P4.2).
+2. Implement the check-group configuration file so runs can toggle `fast`, `deep`, and optional integrations (P4.2).
-4. Build the golden regression fixtures for check outputs to protect future refactors (P4.3).
+3. Build the golden regression fixtures for check outputs to protect future refactors (P4.3).

 ---